 Did you know you can now get an update of the bridge status via e-mail or by texting ‘bridge' to 80039?

-To receive an E-mail, follow the instructions below:-
+To receive an e-mail, follow the instructions below:-

-3. Then click, ‘Bridge Closure Notifications'
+3. Then choose, ‘Bridge Closure Notifications'

-NOTE: If you choose to send a text ‘bridge' to 80039, you will be charged the standard network rate.
+Note: If you choose to send a text ‘bridge' to 80039, you will be charged the standard network rate.

-Within Pembrokeshire there have been a number of incidents/emergencies that are beyond human control, mainly due to sever weather.
+Within Pembrokeshire there have been a number of incidents/emergencies that are beyond human control, mainly due to severe weather.
 There is nothing we can do to stop severe weather but we can be prepared for it.

-At times we may experience the following:
+At times we may experience the following

 - Gales and storms - damage to buildings and trees, risk to high-sided vehicles and other traffic, vehicle collisions, utility and telephony failure